Chart Color Schemes

 Health outcomes in Tingalpa are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Tingalpa's health indicators show below-average results with common health conditions prevalent at levels somewhat typical for the general population but higher than national averages among older cohorts.
+Tingalpa's health indicators show below-average results with common health conditions being somewhat typical but higher than national averages among older adults.

-Approximately 54% (~4,894 people) of Tingalpa's total population has private health cover, which is very high.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.3 and 8.3% of residents respectively.
-Around 67.7% of residents report having no medical ailments, compared to 0% across Greater Brisbane.
-The area has 17.0% (1,528 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+Approximately 54% (~4,893 people) of Tingalpa's total population has private health cover.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 9.3 and 8.3% of residents respectively.
+Around 67.7% of residents report no medical ailments, compared to 0% across Greater Brisbane.
+In Tingalpa, 17.0% (1,528 people) are aged 65 and over.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health